syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfDataForm/Data-annotations.md

 ## Custom Attributes

-The data form supports the following custom attribute, and these attributes can be accessible using `Syncfusion.SfDataForm.iOS`.
+The data form supports the following custom attribute, and these attributes can be accessible using `Syncfusion.SfDataForm.iOS` assembly.

 ### DisplayOptions Attribute